Color-Of-Code/website/content/pages/hardware/minidv.md

 Work in progress.
 The idea is to compute from several grabs a better version by picking the best parts of each DV file.

 <quote author="mediaarea.net">
-If the retransfer contains improvements from the initial transfer, those can be integrated into a final transfer version.
+If the re-transfer contains improvements from the initial transfer, those can be integrated into a final transfer version.
 This isn’t simply taking the best frame from one transfer or another, but taking the best data block of a given frame of a transfer.
 ...
 The “Reconstruct” feature will enable a restoration of the video that is currently not feasible with any tool.
 Since all DV videotape transferred in the future will inevitably contain glitches, error concealment, dropouts, and incoherencies, we think this feature is essential for ensuring that transferring DV is worthwhile, accurate and results in the highest quality possible.
 </quote>